RoboEMR/DragonAdvancedScripting/README.md

 We invite you to ask any and all questions you may have.
 We will do our best to answer them in a timely fashion.
 Do this by clicking on the "Issues" tab, and clicking "New Issue".

+We will be filling in the folders on this page with automation scripts that you can use right away by copying and pasting them directly into Dragon.

 Goals:

 - Create an Open Source Library of the most useful automation tools for saving time in Epic